 - Guiding students through applications, financial aid forms, and the career planning process

-- Helping students utilize on and off campus purposes
+- Helping students utilize on and off campus services

 - Connecting community colleges with workforce agencies to facilitate collaboration

 For more information, contact Zeida Santos, SkillWorks College Navigator, at [email protected] or 617-413-7791.

 The PIC launched a career navigation and internship program for community college students from Boston.
 Getting Connected aims to better prepare students for the world of work following college graduation.
 Students enrolled at Bunker Hill Community College meet with the PIC Postsecondary Employer Account Manager who will advise students on their employment options and match them with the needs of employers based on students’ skills, interests, and experiences.

 Getting Connected provides: